 If you’re working to lose body fat as you increase your cycle riding, you may be able to cut down on your dietary fat intake by using ghee as a spread or cooking oil; the extra flavor may mean that you can enjoy the taste of your favorite foods more while cutting down on your fat intake.

-Finally, if you are lactose intolerant and struggle to find a high temperature cooking fat that is both flavorful and easy to use, you may be able to use ghee and not react.
+Finally, if you are lactose intolerant and struggle to find a high-temperature cooking fat that is both flavorful and easy to use, you may be able to use ghee and not react.
 The milk solids in butter are not present in properly prepared ghee.
-You may need to buy your ghee from an Asian market to get quality product that offers this protection.
+You may need to buy your ghee from an Asian market to get a quality product that offers this protection.

 Which Is Better for Cyclists?

+Inflammation can be a severe problem for athletes of any age or intensity.
 Cyclists need ready access to energy, and fats offer that boost quickly.
 However, a hard workout can lead to inflammation.
-Inflammation can be a serious problem for athletes of any age or intensity.
-The benefits of butyric acid in the gut can reduce inflammation throughout the gut, and a healthy gut is one of three keys to reducing inflammation in the body.
+The benefits of butyric acid in the gut can reduce inflammation throughout the gut, and a healthy heart is one of the three keys to reducing inflammation in the body.

 Boosting your water intake is ideal for supporting your kidneys.
 It should be noted that the third cleansing organ, the liver, can be negatively impacted by saturated fat.
-Once you start comparing fats and changing up your diet, consider pairing unsaturated fats, such as olive oil, for low temp cooking and use your ghee for higher temperature cooking.
+Once you start comparing fats and changing your diet, consider pairing unsaturated fats, such as olive oil, for low temp cooking and use your ghee for higher-temperature cooking.